 I try to stay in a trade longer than 5 -10 trading days fir stocks.
 Regarding options I want to close out a trade a week before expiration.
 If I do stay in longer, then I watch the stock’s price action on the chart closely to make sure there is not a trend reversal or the options strategy is not moving against me.

 7) Keeping a Journal

 All my trades are posted on Profitly

-It is important for me to keep a journal and a running tally of my trades.
-This is so I can look at my own trading psychology, to determine if I have been sticking to my plan and if I followed good money management.
+It is essential for me to keep a journal and a running tally of my trades.
+This is so I can look at my own trading psychology to determine if I have been sticking to my plan and if I followed good money management.